markfong808/sudoku-valid/README.md

 So now you have a grid with all the square SUM of mainGrid.

 You need to check if all SUMM are equal to ...
 TOTAL_SUM !
+And the same for TOTAL_PROD

-It's easy to do just check all number in squareGrid and comapre it to TOTAL_SUM.
+It's easy to do just check all number in squareGrid and comapre it to TOTAL_SUM and TOTAL_PROD.

 Perfect now you can check if a grid is valid or not !!!!